stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/17_bresenham-guide-2x.png "Desired change in Y versus actual change in Y")

 Each new iteration of the algorithm operates relative to the pixel filled in the previous iteration.
-Since we are about to start a new iteration, we have to adjust the value of ε so that it is relative to the pixel just filled.
+Since we are about to start a new iteration, we need to adjust the value of ε so that it is relative to the pixel just filled.
 We incremented the Y-coordinate value, so the change in Y was ΔX and thus we can adjust ε by subtracting ΔX from it.
 This is 2 - 3 which equals -1 and so this is the new value of ε:

 ![](/images/2020-07-28-bresenhams-line-algorithm/19_bresenham-guide-v2-2x.png "Adjusting ε after incrementing the Y coordinate value")